GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 > **Note**: What to do if you've made the necessary change in the code files and still see weird output in the UI?
 Changing the code in the code files should automatically refresh it in the UI.
 Sometimes, however, genkit fails to autoupdate the prompt/flow in the UI after you've made the change in code.
 Hitting refresh on the browser (afer you've made and saved the code change) and reloading the UI page should fix it.

 1. The model should be able to extract the user's sentiments from the message.
-1. The model should be able output all the required fields with the correct values (see introduction to).
+2. The model should be able output all the required fields with the correct values (see introduction).
    The input of:

     ```json
     {